amreenfatema95/4-pics-1-word/README.md

 java -cp bin game.FourPictures

 The following assumptions apply:

 * All class files are in the bin folder, and

-* Package is called minesweeper
+* Package is called game